 This module is essential to understanding the development, implementation, and analysis of graduate level research in legal studies.
 It is designed to assure that you have a comprehensive knowledge of research design development, and the ability to review and understand journal articles in various subjects of common law.
-The ultimate purpose of the Module is to encourage you to become engaged in independent legal research in order to be able to submit successfully the dissertation of 15,000 words by the end of the course.
+The ultimate purpose of the Module is to encourage you to become engaged in independent legal research in order to be able to submit successfully the dissertation of 15,000 words.
 You'll build on the research skills already acquired in undergraduate studies by covering topics such as literature review, research presentation and research evaluation, with an emphasis on practical exercises.

 The Dissertation module requires completion of a 15000 words Master's level dissertation in an area consistent with, and appropriate to (and, if relevant, the specialist pathway within) the degree being sought.
 You'll be required to virtually independently conceive, plan and execute an appropriate piece of research based on firm academic foundations.
 In doing so, the dissertation is required to address an issue or matter of some importance within the areas and/or disciplines encompassed across the Master's degree being sought.

 Plus two options from:

 In this module you'll focus on the legal principles that comprise International Humanitarian Law.
 The module considers the history and development of this area of law.
 The module will consider sources of International Humanitarian Law.
 Specific topics include, protection of women in armed conflict, the protection of children in armed conflict, enforcement of International Humanitarian Law, conduct of hostilities, combatants, non combatants and unlawful combatants.

 - International human rights and development